 Executive Functioning Assessment: Many students have learning and discipline issues related to Executive Functioning difficulties.
 The Behavioral Rating Inventory for Executive Functioning (BRIEF) assesses 8 areas of brain function and offers recommendations for school, students, and parents.
 Additional services include customized planning for behavioral or study/learning issues, support for parents, and individualized support for the student.

-ADHD Coaching Services: Based on the Vanderbilt Assessment, parent and student interviews, in-session observations, along with the BRIEF (if we find it neccessary), I work together with parents and the child to create a personalized plan of action.
-This is a very student centered process.
-The student sees the results, participates in decision making, and reaps the rewards of progess.
-Parents are a part of this team and provide very neccessary support in the process.
+ADHD Coaching Services: I work together with parents and the child to create a personalized plan of action.
+This is a very student-centered process.
+The student sees the results, participates in decision making, and reaps the rewards of progress.
+Parents are a part of this team and provide very necessary support in the process.

-Mindful Meditation for Teens and Tweens: A 6 week session based on the latest research and information on mindfulness practices, utilizing the Learning to Breathe Curriculum for Adolescents, and adopting a playful and practical approach, I introduce students to the wonders of paying attention to themselves in a new way.
-These skills address inattention, stress management, dysregulation, anxiety, anger, and depression.
-Each session addresses a different mindful practice, exercises on getting to know oneself, and meditations to take away and use in real life. $240 for the Class (6 sessions)
+Mindfulness Based Stress Reduction for tweens and teens: I am certified in MBSR-T and Mindfulness Practices.
+These skills address inattention, stress management, emotional regulation, anxiety, anger, and depression.
+Each session addresses a different mindful practice, exercises on getting to know oneself, and meditations to take away and use in real life.

 As a courtesy I offer filing for your benefits, which means, once you pay for services, I can file with your insurance company so that the fee gets applied to your deductible.
 If you have Out-of-Network benefits, once deductible is met, then your insurance company will reimburse you for a portion of the services.